mgadi/naemonbox/README.md

 Having the Nagios/Naemon tools already installed and configured for you, will bring you more than you expect ...

 ### Requirements ###
 For x86_64 architecture only.
 You need to enable the non-free packages to install gettext.
-Edit with vi or nano /etc/apt/sources.list and ad the non-free repository as
+Edit with vi or nano /etc/apt/sources.list and add the non-free repository as
 ```
 deb http://ftp.fr.debian.org/debian/ wheezy main non-free contrib
 deb-src http://ftp.fr.debian.org/debian/ wheezy main non-free contrib